 The winners will be contacted a couple of weeks after the survey closes.
 Stay tuned for the date!

 After you follow the link for the draw prize, you’ll be asked if you’d like to provide feedback (on top of entering the draw.)
 The feedback portion will take about 10 minutes to complete.
-If you complete it, it’s an extra volunteer hour and you’ll get extra entries into the prize draw.
+If you complete it, it’s an extra volunteer hour and 9 extra entries, for a total of 10 prize draw entries.

 Thanks for participating in the 2021 round of the Youth Impact Survey!
 Did you know: Waterloo Region was the first community in Canada to test out the survey over the summer of 2020?
 The Children and Youth Planning Table (CYPT) partnered with UNICEF Canada, the Canadian Index of Wellbeing (CIW) and the Ontario Trillium Foundation to put together a survey that would help communities better understand what life is like for kids and youth.
 We worked with youth across our region to make it happen (learn more about youTHINK here).
 Last year, we invited children and youth to try out the first ever Youth Impact Survey and share their thoughts.
 We’ve taken some of your feedback and we’re trying it again!
 It started here in Waterloo Region, and we’re also excited to announce that we have 3 communities across Canada testing it out too.

 We need help getting 1000 young people in Waterloo Region to fill out the survey.
 We’d love it if you could tell your friends about the Youth Impact Survey or even share about it on your socials If you want to share anything on your social media accounts, we have lots of options here.
 If you think you’d be interested in an Instagram takeover on the CYPT Instagram page, connect with us by DM!